1601-mma2013/Performance-Enhancer/README.md

 	Steam Game Overlay, Overwolf ,GKrellM,Bleachbit, Glary Utilities, Clean Master, Wise Registry Cleaner, Iobit Advanced Systemcare, Wise Disk Cleaner, Wise Care 365, Auslogics Boostspeed.

-6. Relevant technologies
+6. Relevant Technologies

 	Xbox 360, Playstation, Wii, iOS devices.

 **c.
 Stakeholder Interviews**

-1. Product{project} vision
+1. Product{project} Vision

 	To be able to provide a free and easily accessable pprogram to the masses to improve the user experience by boosing the pcs performance using the disabled componentes of the factory made pcs.